Maram Ben Aziza

-Maram Ben Aziza (مرام بن عزيزة, born December 25, 1986), is a Tunisian actor, model, and entrepreneur, best known for her role of Selima in the Tunisian series Maktoub.
+Maram Ben Aziza (مرام بن عزيزة, born December 25, 1986), is a Tunisian actress, model, and entrepreneur, best known for her role of Selima in the Tunisian series Maktoub.

 Biography

-Maram Ben Aziza born on December 25, 1986, in Carthage, Tunisia. she has been passionate about dance and fashion from a very young age.
+Maram Ben Aziza born on December 25, 1986, in Carthage, Tunisia.
+She has been passionate about dance and fashion from a very young age.
 She started a modeling career since 2000, she did represent several beauty brands and posed for some magazine covers.
 She started her acting career after her successful appearance in the Tunisian series Maktoub in 2009.

 In 2011 Maram starred in the Tunisian film Histoires tunisiennes by Nada Mezni Hafaiedh, later on she acted in multiple films and television series.
 She also works as a host and columnist in television lately.

-The actress quickly became an instagram influencer, with more than 2 million followers as of 2019.
+The actress quickly became an Instagram influencer, with more than 2 million followers as of 2019.

 Founder of a fancy clothes and accessories store, Maramode, she also owns a restaurant, Omek Houria in Tunis.